V. Doraswamy Raju

 V. Doraswamy Raju (c.
 1946 – 18 January 2021) was an Indian film producer, distributor, and politician.
 He produced and distributed several Telugu films under his banner VMC Productions.
 He served as a Member of the Legislative Assembly from the Telugu Desam Party representing Nagari constituency, Andhra Pradesh between 1994 and 1999.
 He won two Nandi Awards and two Filmfare Awards.

 Early life

 Doraswamy Raju was born in Chittoor district of Andhra Pradesh in a family of farmers.
-He was married and has a son.
+He was married and has a son and daughter.

 Career

 Films

 Raju started VMC Productions in 1978, which was launched by actor-politician N. T. Rama Rao.
 His first film as a producer was Kirai Dada (1987), starring Nagarjuna.
-He later went on to produce successful films such as Seetharamayya Gari Manavaralu (1991), President Gari Pellam (1992), Madhavayya Gari Manavadu (1992), Annamayya (1997), and Simhadri (2003).
+He later went on to produce successful films such as Seetharamayya gari Manavaralu (1991), President gari Pellam (1992), Madhavayya gari Manavadu (1992), Annamayya (1997), and Simhadri (2003).

 In addition to production, he was also involved in film distribution in Rayalaseema.
 He has distributed over 750 films, giving him nickname "Rayalaseema Raju."